 - If there’s a fireplace, turn it on — even if it’s the middle of summer

 Ultimately, you’ll want to make sure everything is in great working order and that everything shows well before bringing a prospective resident through the space.
-And this list goes for in person tours as well as live video tours and pre-recorded video tours.
+And this list goes for in-person tours as well as live video tours and pre-recorded video tours.
 No matter how you’re showing your apartment units, you want them to show well.
-These items aren’t rocket science, but can go a long way in ensuring that every prospective resident has the same, quality experience.
+These items aren’t rocket science but can go a long way in ensuring that every prospective resident has the same, quality experience.

 Don’t expect everything to go perfectly either though.
 Be real with your prospects.
 If a prospective resident finds an issue in a unit, don’t overreact or underreact.
 Make a note of it and ensure that your team will be right on top of getting that resolved.

-At the end of the day, apartment leasing, apartment marketing, and apartment touring is changing!
+At the end of the day, apartment leasing, apartment marketing, and apartment touring are changing!
 Prospective residents are increasingly nomadic and transient, so being equipped with the latest technology that will take your tours to them is of the utmost importance.
 Stay on top of showcasing your space in the most real way possible, make the leasing process easy for your prospects, and you’ll find that leasing doesn’t need to be a complicated thing.